 SUN-AIR has also received the SOS Travel Prize 2013.
 The Travel award is presented by the Association of Danish Travel Journalists who presents an annual award to a person or a company in the travel industry who has done something special for Danish consumers during the year.
 SUN-AIR was awarded for having continued some of the routes that were closed by Cimber's bankruptcy, and for its high quality and service.

 Kristoffer Sundberg's 30th birthday in 2014 marked a generational change for SUN-AIR.
-Kristoffer entered into the Executive Board and later thatwinter of that year the Sundberg family took part in a programme on the Danish TV channel DR2 about the generational change called "Virkelighedens Arvinger" (Heirs in reality), which first aired in March 2015.
+Kristoffer entered into the Executive Board and later that year the Sundberg family took part in a programme on the Danish TV channel DR2 about the generational change called "Virkelighedens Arvinger" (Heirs in reality), which first aired in March 2015.

 SUN-AIR acquired ScanTech (Scandinavian Aircraft Technologies A/S) at Sindal Airport in November 2014.
 Scan Tech specialises in Beechcraft aircraft and Beechjet and performs aircraft maintenance on piston and turboprop aircraft and business jets.
 With the acquisition, SUN-AIR moved maintenance of its Hawker and Beechjets to Sindal.
 ScanTech was founded in 2004 and run by four people with many years of experience in the industry.
 Yet even more years of experience was added to the company when ScanTech acquired Business Flight Services in 2004, which had existed for over 25 years.
 In 2015, SUN-AIR began a cooperation with Avex Air in South Africa by acquiring shares in Avex Technical.
 This has extended and developed SUN-AIR’s activities in South Africa to serve customers in the areas of aircraft maintenance, component sales and overhaul, specifically targeting the aircraft types Dornier, Beechcraft and Beechjet.
 The company operates under the name A&S Technic.